vercre/vc/docs/src/using/issuer/index.md

-# Issuance
+# Issuer

 Based on the [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) specification, the [vercre-issuer](https://github.com/vercre/vercre/tree/main/vercre-issuer) library provides an API for issuing Verifiable Credentials.

-The API is comprised of the a set of endpoints, called in sequence to issue a Credential.
+The API is comprised of a set of endpoints, called in sequence to issue a Credential.
 The sequence is determined both by the flow used to initiate the issuance process as well as such things as whether the issuer defers Credential issuance.